 Every month, the Student Press Law Center publishes a list of paid journalism internships.
-Here are more than 30 spring and summer internships with upcoming deadlines.
+Here are some spring and summer internships with upcoming deadlines.
 Did we miss any?
-Email SPLC reporter Joe Severino to add an internship.
-Student Press Law Center, (Washington, D.C.)• Journalism Internship — Join our small and scrappy team!
-The… Continue reading Applications are open for paid spring and summer journalism internships
+Email SPLC reporter Joe Severino at firstname.lastname@example.org to add an internship.
+Student Press Law Center, (Washington, D.C.)• Journalism Internship — Join our small team with an outsized… Continue reading These newsrooms are accepting spring and summer 2020 internships applications

 For excellence in pursuing public records that surfaced a controversy involving the university football coaching staff and in another instance taking the university to court for holding back police reports, The Lantern at The Ohio State University is the recipient of the Student Press Law Center’s 2018 Reveille Seven College Press Freedom Award.
 “The Lantern… Continue reading NEWS RELEASE: The Lantern recognized with national award for holding The Ohio State University accountable via public records

 WASHINGTON, D.C. – NPR’s Chief Legal Affairs Correspondent Nina Totenberg discussed the beginnings of her journalism career, her longtime coverage of the Supreme Court and offered advice to about 1,000 student journalists and advisers in an on-stage conversation with the Student Press Law Center’s Sommer Ingram Dean on Nov.
 2. Totenberg, who can be heard… Continue reading Nina Totenberg talks with SPLC about her career, reporting advice for crowd of student journalists